pyflosic/fodMC/fodMC/pyfodmc/README.md

 ## How to use
 Simply execute the pyfodmc.py script in the bash.
 There are some examples included.
-(This should be extented in the future.)
+(This should be extended in the future.)

 ```bash
 python pyfodmc.py